 If it's the latter and you're really just looking to be an engineering manager at a scaled company.
 At Credit Karma, we have positions like staff software engineers, senior staff software engineers, principal engineers, and so on.
-That's a much better career path for most people, unless they want to do the other management stuff as well.
+That's a much better tech career path for most people, unless they want to do the other management stuff as well.

 In-house training program for engineering managers